Ives Trail Summary

-Tarryville Park to Shortcut Road
+Tarryville Park to Sidecut Road

-I parked at Tarryville Park and headed south towards the Shortcut Road Terminus on this hike.
+I parked at Tarryville Park and headed south towards the Sidecut Road Terminus on this hike.
 My first stop was Hearthstone Castle.
 Heading down into the park, I turned right and cut over across Brushy Hill Road.
 If you use a map or GPS, it is straightforward to find the castle for a quick in and out.

 This day’s hike had more of a “remote” feel as I hiked south through public land, skirting the edge of a few residential areas before briefly joining Long Ridge Road.
 Leaving Long Ridge Road, I reached another kiosk with a bench (I test each bench for structural integrity while I snack), admiring lovely high pasture views before moving on.

 Heading down towards low-lying areas, where a couple of land trusts and preserves provide access for the Ives Trail, the path became less used and faded away in a couple of spots.
 The small placards and markings every ten feet ensured I stayed on track.